Skip to main content

 • Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH) ∞ These are the messenger hormones from the pituitary gland.
 LH is the primary signal that tells the testes to produce testosterone and the ovaries to ovulate.
 FSH is involved in sperm production in men and the development of ovarian follicles in women.
 When these signals are suppressed by alcohol, the entire downstream production of sex hormones falters.

 The damage caused by alcohol is therefore a comprehensive failure of a critical biological system.
 It is a direct assault on the body’s ability to produce the hormones that define much of our vitality and function.
 The path to recovery begins with removing this toxic interference and then assessing the state of the system to determine what support is needed to rebuild it.
-The body has a remarkable capacity for healing, and providing it with the right conditions and, when necessary, the right therapeutic support, is the foundation of reversing this damage.

 Intermediate

 Once the disruptive influence of alcohol is removed, the body can begin its natural healing process.
-For many, complete abstinence is the most powerful therapy, allowing the to slowly recalibrate.
+For many, complete abstinence is the most powerful therapy, allowing the endocrine system to slowly recalibrate.
 However, in cases of long-term or heavy alcohol use, the damage to the Hypothalamic-Pituitary-Gonadal (HPG) axis may be significant enough that the system struggles to return to optimal function on its own.

 This is where a clinical approach becomes essential, starting with a comprehensive diagnostic assessment to understand the precise nature of the hormonal imbalance.
 This assessment provides the blueprint for a targeted therapeutic strategy.